Model-Based-Design-Lab/cmlang/README.md

 ## License

-This software is licensed under the MIT Licenses
+This software is licensed under the MIT License